Istanbul Process: Confidence Building Measures (CBMs) and lead countries

 These CBMs promote regional dialogue and cooperation within the Heart of Asia Region.
 Each CBM has one or more lead country/ies that coordinate/s the activities and keep/s track of the progress made in each of these areas.
 Each CBM also has a desk within the Directorate General for Regional Cooperation of the Ministry of Foreign Affairs of Afghanistan and designated persons acting as focal points to follow up with the lead country as well as other Participating Countries along with Supporting Countries and Organizations.

 Cooperation with regional organizations

 For enhancement of current efforts in the region, the Heart of Asia – Istanbul Process works in close cooperation with Regional Processes and Organizations in order to create synergy between the Regional Organizations, supplement each other's efforts and avoid duplicity through promoting complementarity.

 Implementation Plans (IPs) of the Confidence Building Measures (CBMs)

 Each CBM of the Process has an Implementation Plan (IP), which outlines the priority areas and projects under that specific CBM where the Participating Countries could further enhance regional cooperation by implementing those priority areas and projects.
-Countries and organizations can voluntaraliy participate and support the implementation of these priority areas and projects.
+Countries and organizations can voluntarily participate and support the implementation of these priority areas and projects.